 7. Careful consideration needs to be given to the succession of the control of the trust and its assets to the next generation as trust assets are not the personal assets of a Will maker.

-All very good reasons to see us before putting a Discretionary Trust in place to ensure that the documentation is right from the outset.
+If you unsure as to how a discretionary family Trust will work, it is advisable to see us before putting a discretionary family Trust in place to ensure that the documentation is right from the outset.

 Family Trust as a matrimonial asset

 The law regarding trusts in family law matters continues to be developed by the Family Law Courts, particularly following the seminal decision of Kennon v Spry HCA 56 which represented the first consideration by the High Court of the treatment of trust property pursuant to Section 79 of the Family Law Act 1975 in over 20 years.

 We look at family law trusts and the Courts treatment of them as in a most recent case which further addressed the treatment of trust property: Harris & Harris FamCAFC 245.